MysteryCRB/oovpfinal_/README.md

 - Launch the Project

 # Note
-If there's an error when you open the project's folder, usually MySQLDriver and Jcalendar, you can resolve it by select the Jcalendar in the main folder, and create a new class named MySQLDriver and choose the mysql jar from lib/mysql.jar
+If there's an error when you open the project's folder, usually MySQLDriver and Jcalendar, you can resolve it by select the Jcalendar in the main folder, and create a new class library named MySQLDriver and choose the mysql jar from lib/mysql.jar

 ## Thank You!